 What is Christian courtship?

-Courtship is a time to get to know each other, relate, and respect one another.
-It is not merely a stage before marriage, but an opportunity to learn to love truly.
-The Church invites living it with depth and joy, because it is the natural path to discern the vocation to conjugal love and prepare for a total and faithful giving.
+Courtship is a time to get to know each other, interact, and respect each other.
+It is not a simple stage prior to marriage, but an opportunity to learn to truly love.
+The Church invites us to live it with depth and joy, because it is the natural path to discern the vocation to conjugal love and to prepare for a total and faithful self-giving.

-Getting to know each other: discovering the other to love them better
+Getting to know each other: discovering the other to love better

 Courtship is a time of mutual knowledge.
-In it, two people discover each other little by little: their character, their dreams, their faith, their way of facing life.
-Whoever has been called by God to marriage needs to know well the person with whom they will share their life.
-The greater the knowledge, the lower the risk of making a mistake.
+In it, two people gradually discover each other: their character, their dreams, their faith, their way of facing life.
+Whoever has been called by God to marriage needs to know well the person with whom they are going to share their life.
+The greater the knowledge, the lower the risk of being mistaken.

-Therefore, the Church wishes that before marriage there be a time of courtship, to get to know each other more and thus love each other better.
-This knowledge is not reduced to external data, but implies discovering the other’s heart: their faith, values, wounds and virtues.
+For this reason, the Church desires that before marriage there be a time of courtship, to get to know each other more and thus love each other better.
+This knowledge is not reduced to external data, but implies discovering the other’s heart: their faith, their values, their wounds, and their virtues.

 To love is not to be carried away only by feeling.
-True love integrates feeling, intelligence and will.
-Feeling ignites, intelligence illuminates and will sustains.
-Love is not improvised: it is learned, cultivated and decided every day.
+True love integrates feeling, intelligence, and will.
+Feeling kindles, intelligence enlightens, and the will sustains.
+Love is not improvised: it is learned, cultivated, and decided each day.

-One cannot know without relating, nor love without sharing.
-The relationship between engaged partners must be deep and sincere, covering essential topics: faith, vision of family, children, work, values… Courtship cannot be based on appearances or passing emotions, but on the search for the truth of the other.
+One cannot know without interaction, nor love without sharing.
+The interaction between those dating should be deep and sincere, covering essential topics: faith, the vision of the family, children, work, values… Courtship cannot be based on appearances or passing emotions, but on the search for the truth of the other.

-The relationship also involves recognizing whether there is emotional maturity.
-Immaturity shows itself when one lives guided by moods, cannot wait, needs attention, or fears commitment.
-A Christian courtship helps to grow in self-control, to make room for the other, and to cultivate a relationship that is free and sincere.
+Interaction also entails recognizing whether there is affective maturity.
+Immaturity is shown when one lives guided by one’s moods, does not know how to wait, needs to draw attention, or fears committing.
+A Christian courtship helps one grow in self-mastery, to leave space for the other, and to cultivate a free and sincere relationship.

-Respecting each other means recognizing that the other is a gift, not a possession.
-Mutual respect is expressed in tenderness, temperance, and chastity.
-Chastity is not a denial of love, but its noblest defense: it protects the heart and teaches how to love without using the other.
+To respect each other is to recognize that the other is a gift, not a possession.
+Mutual respect is expressed in delicacy, temperance, and chastity.
+Chastity is not a denial of love, but its noblest defense: it protects the heart and teaches one to love without using the other.

 Pope Francis reminds us that courtship is “a time of waiting and preparation, which must be lived in the chastity of gestures and words.”
 That waiting strengthens love, makes it free, mature, and capable of total self-giving.
-You cannot build a love forever on the pursuit of immediate pleasure.
+A love forever cannot be built on the pursuit of immediate pleasure.

 The three phases of love

-We can say that human love has three phases, which do not replace one another but integrate:
+We can say that human love has three phases, which do not replace each other, but are integrated:

 -

-Attraction: arises spontaneously.
-Someone seems attractive to you; interest and the desire to get to know them are born.
+Attraction: it arises spontaneously.
+Someone seems attractive to you; interest is born and the desire to get to know them.

 -

-Falling in love: feelings are on edge.
-One enjoys the presence of the other and dreams of a future together.
+Infatuation: feelings are on the surface.
+One enjoys the other’s presence and dreams of a future together.

 -

-Decided love: is the most mature phase.
-Loving is no longer just feeling, but choosing to love: deciding to do so every day, even when it is difficult.
+Decided love: it is the most mature phase.
+To love is no longer just to feel, but to will to love: to decide to do so every day, even when it is hard.

-You do not choose feelings, but you do choose love.
+Feeling is not chosen, but love is.
 To love is a decision that involves sacrifice, fidelity, and will.
-When one loves this way, the feeling returns stronger and deeper, because gratuitous love — given without expecting anything in return — generates joy and fullness.
+When one loves in this way, the feeling returns stronger and deeper, because gratuitous love—given without expecting anything in return—generates joy and fullness.

 A path toward true love

 Christian courtship is a path to learn to love like Christ: with freedom, tenderness, and self-giving.
-It is not about seeking perfection, but about walking together toward it, supported by the grace of God.
+It is not about seeking perfection, but about walking together toward it, supported by God’s grace.

-Living such a courtship is preparing the foundations of a solid marriage.
-As Pope Francis says, “coexistence is an art, a patient, beautiful and fascinating path that has rules summed up in three words: May I?, Thank you, Forgive.”
+To live courtship in this way is to prepare the foundations of a solid marriage.
+As Pope Francis says, “living together is an art, a patient, beautiful and fascinating path that has rules that can be summarized in three words: May I?, Thank you, Forgive me.”

-Three words that also sum up a holy courtship: respect, gratitude, and constant reconciliation.
+Three words that also summarize a holy courtship: respect, gratitude, and constant reconciliation.